A Gingerbread House Decorating Party is so much fun – for kids and adults!

 Gingerbread House Decorating Party Games

 After lunch, it’s time for a few lively games of charades!
-My, how time does fly when you’re having fun!
-Musical chairs is another fun game for the kids to play.
+My, how time flies when you’re having fun!
+Musical chairs are so much fun for the kids to play.

 Before you know it, it will be time to go home with a decorated house or train and a box of goodies!
 Run, run, as fast as you can, you can’t catch me, I’m the Gingerbread man!